dmrl789/findag/docs/prd/FinDAG_PRD_v1.0.md

 - **Authorized validation**: Only authorized nodes can validate blocks and rounds
 - **Persistent storage**: Sled-based crash-safe database for all state
 - **Hierarchical handles**: Institutional-grade identity management system
+- **Production Ready**: Complete enterprise deployment with monitoring, security, and compliance

 ---